Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 In our opinion, its native apps are the best designed and most user-friendly.
 They’re available for desktop (Windows and macOS), mobile (Android and iOS), Fire TV, Android TV and Apple TV.

-You can even use ExpressVPN on Xbox, PlayStation, and Roku, by making use of its fantastic and industry-only VPN app for routers.
+You can even use ExpressVPN on Xbox, PlayStation, and Roku, by making use of its own VPN router (Aircove) that comes with a dedicated app.

 Most of its 440 UK servers handled Channel 4’s restrictions effortlessly.
 The odd one did get blocked, though.